 Patient blood management

-We run a dedicated Pre-operative Anaemia Clinic for patients preparing for planned surgery.
+We run a dedicated Pre-operative Anaemia Clinic for patients booked for planned surgery.
 By assessing and improving blood levels—such as haemoglobin and iron status—before surgery, we help reduce the need for transfusion and improve recovery outcomes.

 Your feedback matters